joshuahamrick/ncformatter/Efficiency-Initiatives-Proposal.md

 ### 1) Letter Template Formatter & Automation Suite (highest ROI)

 - What: A drag‑and‑drop app that ingests a Word/PDF template and outputs production‑ready HTML aligned to our standards, including PLS Matrix tagging and helper functions like `Money()`, `Math()`, and `Compress()`.
-- Status: Concept and prior prototype exist; it would need a restart.
-I can provide a short demo link and a simple test document—no code review needed.
+- Status: Concept and prior prototype exist; currently undergoing second itteration.
+I can provide a short demo link and a simple test document.
 - Impact: Cuts manual letter build time dramatically (often ~60–80% for the creation/formatting portion) and reduces rework by standardizing output.
 - Why now: This replaces a large block of repetitive, error‑prone effort with deterministic, standardized output—freeing dev time for higher‑value tasks.